 DOSSIER CONCLUSION

-If the highest-specificity claims compiled in Section II (Mini Reports) are upheld under the dossier's stated assumptions, then a collapse-only account is no longer sufficient to close the event as a single unified explanation.
+The highest-specificity claims compiled in Section II (Mini Reports), taken together under the dossier's stated assumptions, rule out a collapse-only account as a single unified explanation of the event.

-The conclusion does not rest on any one anomaly in isolation.
+This conclusion does not rest on any one anomaly in isolation.
 It rests on the joint constraint stack.
-Rule 1 pressures the standard model on comminution, ultrafine material fractions, and the unresolved thermal/chemical bridge between collapse phase and pile phase.
-Rule 2 pressures it on material selectivity, especially at conductor-dielectric interfaces and in the steel morphology record.
-Rule 3 pressures it on bounded geometry and non-random spatial organization.
-Rule 4 pressures it on momentum transfer and weak ground-coupling consistency.
+Rule 1 breaks the standard model on comminution, ultrafine material fractions, and the unresolved thermal/chemical bridge between collapse phase and pile phase.
+Rule 2 compromises it on material selectivity, especially at conductor-dielectric interfaces and in the steel morphology record.
+Rule 3 destabilizes it on bounded geometry and non-random spatial organization.
+Rule 4 compromises it on momentum transfer and weak ground-coupling consistency.
 Taken together, these are not isolated curiosities.
-They are linked closure problems.
+They are linked closure failures.

-Under that combined audit, Model A remains useful as a partial macroscopic description of broad collapse progression, but it no longer functions cleanly as a full closure model.
-It increasingly depends on segmented patches: one explanation for collapse mechanics, another for dust, another for pile heat, another for morphology, another for selectivity, and another for geometry.
-SCIE is therefore carried forward not as a claim exempt from scrutiny, but as the reconstruction that best fits the full constraint set with one mechanism class.
+Under that combined audit, Model A fails as a closure model.
+It survives only by fragmenting into segmented patches: one explanation for collapse mechanics, another for dust, another for pile heat, another for morphology, another for selectivity, and another for geometry.
+SCIE is therefore advanced as the reconstruction that closes the full constraint set with one mechanism class rather than a stack of local exceptions.

-Crucially, this conclusion remains falsifiable.
-If the interface cases resolve into ordinary thermal histories, if the spatial pattern dissolves under better mapping, if the morphology classes are reproduced under conventional 3D mechanics, or if the particulate and thermal ledgers close cleanly under independent measurement, then the SCIE reconstruction weakens accordingly.
-It stands not on authority, but on explicit discriminators, predicted collateral signatures, and targeted tests.
+This conclusion remains falsifiable.
+If the interface cases resolve into ordinary thermal histories, if the spatial pattern dissolves under better mapping, if the morphology classes are reproduced under conventional 3D mechanics, or if the particulate and thermal ledgers close cleanly under independent measurement, then the reconstruction must be revised accordingly.
+Remaining implementation closure work on SCIE bears on specification and delivery; it does not reopen the upstream audit result.
+Until then, the controlling fact is that Model A does not close the record assembled here.
+The dossier stands on explicit discriminators, predicted collateral signatures, and targeted tests rather than on authority or rhetorical deference.

 "A theory which is not refutable by any conceivable event is non-scientific."